 The Story of Bottled Water comes from the people behind the Story of Stuff Project.
 The film employs the Story of Stuff style to tell the story of manufactured demand — how you get Americans to buy more than half a billion bottles of water every week when it already flows from the tap.
 It explores the bottled water industry’s attacks on tap water and its use of seductive, environmental – themed advertising to cover up the mountains of plastic waste it produces.
 The film concludes with a call to ‘take back the tap,’ not only by making a personal commitment to avoid bottled water, but by supporting investments in clean, available tap water for all.

-I hoped you have enjoyed the list, but I know you have some other must-see water documentaries that I missed in this post.
+I hope you have enjoyed the list, but I know you have some other must-see water documentaries that I missed in this post.
 Please let me know by commenting below.